European Court of Human Rights

 Facts

 The applicant, Mr. Valašinas, was serving his prison sentence.
-While he was searched for illegal items he was ordered to strip naked in front of a female prison officer.
+His cell was a 92 square meter dormitory which he shared with approximately 20 other inmates.
+During the daytime he could move freely within his prison unit, which consisted of a leisure room, the kitchen, sanitation areas and the open courtyard.
+While he was searched for illegal items, he was ordered to strip naked in front of a female prison officer.
 He was searched by a male officer who touched his body, including his testicles, and later his food without wearing gloves.

 Complaint

-Mr. Valašinas complained that the search of his person amounted to degrading treatment in breach of Article 3 of the Convention.
-He alleged that the sole purpose of the search was to humiliate him.
+Mr. Valašinas alleged that the conditions in his prison amounted to degrading treatment in breach of Article 3 of the Convention.

 Court's ruling